-J.4.1 Establishment
+Establishment

-J.4.1.1 NESO (as the ISOP), NGET, SPT and SHET shall establish the panel which shall be constituted in accordance with the further provisions of this Section 4.
+J.11 NESO (as the ISOP), NGET, SPT and SHET shall establish the panel which shall be constituted in accordance with the further provisions of this Section 4.

-J.4.1.2 Subject as expressly provided in this governance framework, the members may regulate the conduct of and adjourn and convene panel meetings as they deem fit.
+J.12 Subject as expressly provided in this governance framework, the members may regulate the conduct of and adjourn and convene panel meetings as they deem fit.